-NEW YORK, Feb 14 (Reuters) - World stocks climbed for an eighth straight session on Friday on signs of a gradual improvement in euro zone growth and the euro rose to its highest level in almost three weeks, while gold climbed above $1,300 an ounce.
+NEW YORK, Feb 14 (Reuters) - World stocks climbed for an eighth straight session on Friday on signs of a gradual improvement in euro zone growth, and the euro rose to its highest level in almost three weeks, while gold rose above $1,300 an ounce.

 U.S. factory production fell 0.8 percent in January, the biggest drop in more than 4-1/2 years.
 The report from the Federal Reserve follows an unexpectedly weak U.S. retail sales report Thursday that stock investors also discounted because of the weather.

 "While weather is often used as an excuse to get a more favorable slant on things, half the (United States) has felt a real impact, which is enough that equity markets can look at the data and not worry about it," said Jeff Morris, head of U.S. equities at Standard Life Investments in Boston.

 Investors also gave a cautious thumbs up to political changes in Italy.

 Italy's center-left leader, Matteo Renzi, forced out Prime Minister Enrico Letta on Thursday after Letta failed to pass major reforms.
 The new government will be Italy's third in a year, but the hope is that Renzi can revive efforts to streamline the euro zone's third-largest economy .

 The MSCI global stock index climbed 0.5 percent, for a total gain of 5 percent over the last eight sessions, its best eight-day performance in four months.
 Stocks in Milan were Europe's best performers, rising 1.6 percent, while the pan-European FTSEurofirst 300 index gained 0.5 percent on the day.